Click or tap on any image to see all from this page enlarged.

 Drawing of the Mouth of the Dart

-There are steps leading down to a rocky beach, enough room for two picnics, near to Dartmouth Castle.
+There are steps leading down to a rocky beach, enough room for two picnics.
 It is visited constantly by restless visitors, and twice each day by the sea.
 I found a perch down there, quite a lot of steps, and passed an hour on this drawing.
 It shows the outer bay at Dartmouth, for this place is just around the corner from the castle, and looks out to sea.
 There is always an echo of the romantic tradition in drooping glades and restless sea.